 - I. Your Company has been making efforts to reduce energy consumption by focusing on improving the steam efficiency and capacity utilization, up-gradation of technology, modernization of plants/ training and motivation of employees towards energy conservation. - II.
 The Company has installed steam turbine for generation of electricity and fuel efficient boiler.
-Implementation of refrigeration systems consuming low power has been completed. - III.
+Implementation of refrigeration systems consuming low power has been completed during the year.
+After implementation of the above measures, lower energy consumption has resulted in reduction of cost of processing. - III.
 There is no capital investment on energy conservation equipments during the year.